qor/doc/helpers/cache.md

 # Cache Store

-[Cache Store](https://github.com/qor/cache) provide a way to cache things.
+[Cache Store](https://github.com/qor/cache) provide a way to cache web content to accelerate the speed of your site.

 ## Memcached Cache Store Usage